2016 Chevy Silverado 1500: The Most Common Problems You Should Know About

 The problem is that the speedometer or other gauges on the instrument panel would suddenly be working erratically.
 To fix this, the instrument cluster has to be removed and sent off to a repair facility.

 Some drivers saw a “service stability” message.
 This was caused by the steering wheel position sensor failing.
 It’s an inexpensive repair of $100 or less.

-Even though the 2016 Chevy Silverado had a few problems, with the exception of the fuel pump, all were less than $150 to repair and fairly minor in nature.
+Even though the 2016 Chevy Silverado has a few problems, with the exception of the fuel pump, all were less than $150 to repair and fairly minor in nature.
 The Silverado is Chevy’s most popular truck for good reason.
-It has all the features drivers need as well as a legacy of toughness and dependability.
+It has all the features drivers need, as well as a legacy of toughness and dependability.